wetransform-os/ProMCDA/README.md

 The input matrix with uncertainties has for each indicator a column with the mean values and a column with the standard deviation; if the marginal distribution relative to the indicator is 'exact', then the standard deviation column contains only 0.
+If any mean value of any indicator is equal of smaller of the relative value of the standard deviation, ```ProMCDA``` breaks to ask you if you need to investigate your data further before applying MCDA.
+Your data seems to have a high variability regarding some indicators.
+If you want to continue anyway, negative randomly sampled data will be rescaled into [0,1] because some normalization functions (for example *target*) cannot process negative values.

 ***List of polarities*** for each indicator, "+" (the higher the value of the indicator the better for the evaluation) or "-" (the lower the value of the indicator the better).